- Gear advice

 - By Paul

 Are you loading up the car and heading on the Stena to France?
 Or are you taking a trip down to Wexford?
 Family camping is great fun, but can take a bit of planning to make sure it all goes smoothly and everyone is happy.
 We’ve gathered some advice based on our staff’s years of camping experience.

 Set Up A Camping Village

 John, one of our camping experts recommended getting a few smaller tents rather than one large tent for the family.
 “You can turn your camp site into a camping village.
 It gives Mam and Dad some space, and the kids will love having their own tents.
-A Vango Tay 200 for the kids and something like a Beta 350 also from Vango for the parents is a great set up.
+A Vango Tay 200 for the kids and something like a Blazar 300 Rustic Green for the parents is a great set-up.
 Sometimes it even works out costing less than buying the 6 man tent for the family”.
 On top of all that, when the kids are a bit older and go camping alone they’ll have their smaller tents to take with them.

 Cooking Up Big Family Breakfasts